missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 As it was the case for `strace` for debugging, you might want to ignore the specifics of the code that you are running and treat it like a black box when profiling.
 The [`perf`](http://man7.org/linux/man-pages/man1/perf.1.html) command abstracts CPU differences away and does not report time or memory, but instead it reports system events related to your programs.
 For example, `perf` can easily report poor cache locality, high amounts of page faults or livelocks.

-TODO `perf` command
+Here is an overview of the command:

 - `perf list` - List the events that can be traced with perf
 - `perf stat COMMAND ARG1 ARG2` - Gets counts of different events related a process or command